Red Bull announce NEW car to be unveiled mid-season

 No better place for RB17 debut, says Horner

-It will appear alongside a plethora of other Red Bull cars as the team celebrate their 20th season in F1.
+It will appear alongside a plethora of other Red Bull cars as the team celebrate their 20th anniversary.

 Team principal and CEO of the F1 operation Christian Horner said: “We are excited to debut the RB17 to the public for the first time and couldn’t think of a better world stage than Goodwood Festival of Speed.